 Are there utility taxes?
 What about garbage and recycling?
-The City does not tax electric, phone, or cable utilities.
+The City of Lakeport does not tax electric, phone, or cable utilities.
 Garbage, recycling, and green waste collection are handled by Lakeport Disposal and curbside collection is mandatory within the City limits.
 This existing arrangement would extend to the newly annexed area.

 Will students change school districts?
 Students will not have to change school districts or schools.